hessproject/wikipedia-viewer/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/hessproject/pen/aOXywO.

- Search for and view Wikipedia articles
+Search for a view wikipedia articles with a short description and links to the full article and the edit pages.